-James E. Raley, age 80, is currently Vice Chairman and has been a manager of Dorchester Minerals Management GP LLC since 2001.
+James E. Raley, age 81, is currently Vice Chairman and has been a manager of Dorchester Minerals Management GP LLC since 2001.
 Previously Mr. Raley served as Chief Operating Officer of Dorchester Minerals Operating GP LLC and Dorchester Minerals, L.P. from 2001 - May 2015.
 He had served as a general partner of Dorchester Hugoton since 1990.
 He received a Bachelor of Science degree in Mechanical Engineering from Texas Tech University in 1962.
 The members of the general partner of our general partner have determined that Mr. Raley's extensive history of managing a portion of the properties held by the Partnership, as well as his long standing management experience with the Partnership, provides our Board of Managers with considerable knowledge and understanding of the Partnership's properties and its strategic matters and qualifies him to continue to serve on the Board of Managers.

-Martha P. Rochelle, age 66, has served as a manager of Dorchester Minerals Management GP LLC since 2013.
+Martha P. Rochelle, age 67, has served as a manager of Dorchester Minerals Management GP LLC since 2013.
 Ms. Rochelle earned a Bachelor of Arts with High Honors from the University of Texas in 1974 and a Juris Doctor from Southern Methodist University School of Law in 1976.
 Following law school, she clerked for a federal judge and then entered private practice.
 For a period of more than twenty years, her practice focused on corporate and tax-exempt finance.
 Ms. Rochelle continues to serve as an advisor to tax-exempt entities.
 The members of the general partner of our general partner have determined that Ms. Rochelle's extensive legal experience in corporate and finance matters and other business experience qualifies her to continue to serve on the Board of Managers.

-Robert C. Vaughn, age 64, has served as a manager of Dorchester Minerals Management GP LLC since 2001.
+Robert C. Vaughn, age 65, has served as a manager of Dorchester Minerals Management GP LLC since 2001.
 Mr. Vaughn has served in various capacities with Vaughn Petroleum (DMLP), LLC and affiliated entities since 1979, including as Chairman, President and Chief Executive Officer.
 He co-founded Republic Royalty Company in 1993 and Dorchester Minerals, L.P. in 2003.
 He received his Bachelor of Business Administration from the University of Texas at Austin.
-He currently serves on the Board of Trustees of the Culver Educational Foundation, the Development Board of The University of Texas at Austin, and the Board of Visitors of the McDonald Observatory and Department of Astronomy of the University of Texas at Austin.
-Mr. Vaughn also serves on the Board of Directors of the Perot Museum of Nature and Science and is a Commissioner to the Texas Department of Transportation.
+He currently serves on the Board of Trustees of the Culver Educational Foundation, and the Board of Directors of the McDonald Observatory and Department of Astronomy of the University of Texas at Austin.
+Mr. Vaughn also serves on the Board of Directors of the Perot Museum of Nature and Science, is a member of the Texas Transportation Commission, and serves as a Trustee for The First Tee.
 The members of the general partner of our general partner have determined that Mr. Vaughn's education and experience as a founder and executive of the Partnership and of other companies within our industry provides our Board of Managers with considerable knowledge and understanding of strategic matters and qualifies him to continue to serve on the Board of Managers.